New Business Welcome Package

 If a proposed use is listed as discretionary within the applicable land use district or a waiver beyond 10% of the requirement is requested, the application will be forwarded to the Municipal Planning Commission (MPC) for consideration and the adjacent landowners will be notified of the application.
-The MPC meets on the third Tuesday of every month.
+The MPC meets on the second Tuesday of every month.

 BUILDING & CONSTRUCTION

 In addition to a development permit, some projects may require additional permits for safety codes, i.e. building, plumbing, gas and electrical.

 A building permit can be regarded as formal permission from the Town to begin construction, demolition, addition or renovation to a property.

 Electrical, Plumbing and Gas permits are issued by the Town’s Safety Codes Officer and authorizes construction.
 In the interest of public safety and as required by the Safety Codes Act, all electrical, plumbing and gas installations require a permit and must be acquired prior to undertaking any work.
 Inspections are also a legal requirement of the Safety Codes Act, ensuring that the construction meets the requirements of the appropriate Safety Code and is as per the specifications outlined in the permit application.

 Permits are issued through the Town Office.
 Superior Safety Codes Inc. is contracted by the Town of Vulcan for inspections services for building, plumbing, electrical and gas.